Fact Sheet

 Final Assembly Line for Overture

-• The first assembly line will produce 33 Overture supersonic aircraft annually.
+• Located at the Piedmont Triad International Airport in Greensboro, NC, the first assembly line will produce 33 Overture supersonic aircraft annually.
 A planned second assembly line will double aircraft production to 66 each year.

 XB-1: The World’s First Independently Developed Supersonic Jet